 5. Your return process is too complicated

-The shopping experience extends well beyond the sale, which is why your return policy could be the culprit behind a decrease in sales.
+The shopping experience extends well beyond the sale.
+This is why your return policy could be the culprit behind a decrease in sales.
 Customers want flexibility (even if they’ll never actually return an item).
 By charging return shipping fees, having limited return time windows, or by not offering returns at all will introduce friction into the selling process.
 Second only to price, return policies are an important part of your customer’s decision-making process.

 6. Your products are out of stock

-Having accurate inventory levels is very important to not just manage your sales, but to establish your brand as one that customers can trust.
+Having accurate inventory levels is very important to not just manage your sales.
+But to establish your brand as one that customers can trust.
 Marketing surveys have found that 56% of consumers experienced stock outages during the COVID pandemic which resulted in them buying from a competitor or skipping the purchase altogether.
-Though access to inventory, especially during times of global crisis, can be challenging, keeping a healthy inventory to fulfill orders dramatically reduces the friction in the selling process.
+Though access to inventory, especially during times of global crisis, can be challenging.
+Keeping a healthy inventory to fulfill orders dramatically reduces the friction in the selling process.

 7. You require a customer account to buy